vue-microfrontends/styleguide/README.md

 # styleguide

-The styleguide for vue microfrontends
+The styleguide for vue microfrontends.